kdahlhaus/django-ratelimit/README.rst

     Which HTTP field(s) to use to rate-limit.
 May be a string or a list. *none* ``rate``:
-    The number of requests per unit time allowed. *5/m*
+    The number of requests per unit time allowed. *5/m* ``error_message``:
+    Optional error message passed to the 403 exception.
+This will be passed.

+``from ratelimit.decorators import clear`` can be called to reset the limiting for a given ip=True/False, field combination.
+While it is in the decorator module, it is *not* a decorator.

 Examples